saipheblue/Dotfiles/README.md

 Install: https://github.com/gh0stzk/dotfiles
 Then copy paste my files and replace

-Change your location / city in  weather script
+Change your location / city + api key tah tyou generate on openweatehrmaps in  weather script
 Change keyboard layouts you use in keyboard switch script